How to buy SEEK (SEK) shares

 SEEK Limited, together with its subsidiaries, provides online employment marketplace services.
-It operates through SEEK Asia Pacific & Americas, and SEEK Investments segments.
-The company matches hirers and candidates with career opportunities and other related services; investing in early stage businesses and technologies, which are in the human capital management market; and the distribution and provision of higher education courses.
+It operates through Asia Pacific & Americas and SEEK Investments segments.
+The company engages in online matching of hirers and candidates with career opportunities and other related services; investing in early stage businesses and technologies, which are in the human capital management market; and the distribution and provision of higher education courses.
 It operates in Australia, China, South East Asia, Brazil, New Zealand, Mexico, the United Kingdom, Europe, and internationally.
 The company was founded in 1997 and is headquartered in Melbourne, Australia.

 General Announcement::Appendix 3Y - Andrew Bassat